Numbers633/LogisticMap/README.md

 R must be between -2 and 4;
 X must be between 0 and 1.

+If you exeed R = 4, or make x less than 0 or more that 1, it will blow up to infinity.
+ALL LIMITS APPLY.

 --Bifurcation--

 A few points will not be resolvable (such as 1 and 3) by the program.
 3 is a true bifurcation point, and occurs because, at the intersection point, the parabola is inclined at 90 degrees to the axis.
 1 is also not resolvable as a cycle because it is declining very slowly, constantly getting smaller.
 After an infinity of iterations, however, it will stabillize at 0.
 The program reports if it dosen't find a cycle by saying "Failed to find a cycle.
 It is possible that it might actually be chaos or a bifurcation point.
 Try adjusting R.".
 This statement can also occur when the R value (above 3.569945671871) is chaotic.
 However, at certain places, X is actually periodic (as described below.).